-That being said, let’s take a look at some life-altering circumstances which can happen to anyone, and consider now how you want to approach them.
+Let’s take a look at 3 life-altering circumstances which can happen to anyone.

-Let’s take a look at two scenarios in the working environment that you may find some difficulty with in the future.
+Let’s take a look at two real scenarios in the working environment that may affect you.

 Here’s a work-related example of how one person’s world shifted.

-This type of position is amazing right out of college – working a high-level managerial position with no real experience.
-Wowee!
+This type of position is amazing right out of college – a high-level managerial role with no real experience.